realavocado/RealAvocado/README.md

 # 👋 Hi there, I'm Freddie Jiang
 ![](https://komarev.com/ghpvc/?username=realavocado)

 Welcome to my GitHub!
 I'm currently a Master's student in **Electrical and Computer Engineering** at the **University of Illinois Urbana-Champaign**, passionate about solving complex problems using cutting-edge technology.
+I worked as a **Software Development Engineer Intern** at **Amazon** from May 2025 to Jan 2026.
+Please check my [linkedin]([https://example.com](https://www.linkedin.com/in/freddiejiang/)) for my work there.
 I love building scalable backend systems, optimizing algorithms, and working with cloud-based services.
 Check out my projects and feel free to reach out!

 ## 📊 GitHub Stats